Healthy Homes Assessment Roseneath

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords must make sure that their Roseneath rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals must be completely conforming by the 1st July 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords now have to make sure that their Roseneath rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals must be completely in compliance by July 1st 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We will evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we’ll advise you or your property manager about the tasks that requirements to be done, and offer an evaluation report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager about the work that needs to be done, and offer a report with all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations of the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of up to $7,200 in addition to any healthy homes associated fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord who is found to be not in compliance could face fines of up to $7200 plus any additional healthy homes associated fines.

-We are completely independent assessors for rental properties, as well as completely qualified for both Healthy Homes and Homefit.
+Our company is completely independent assessors of rental property, and are completely qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6790